 We’ll start with how to make a vertical video, since vertical was originally the only format supported by IGTV.
-If you don’t have an iOS device, you can learn more here.
-Otherwise, check out the following video about our iOS app, Animoto: Social Video Editor.

 The Animoto: Social Video Editor app was designed for the creation of videos for Instagram Stories.
 However, there is no limit to the length of the videos you create.
 So try creating a video longer than 15 seconds to share to your IGTV.

 Animoto also has a web-based video maker that makes it easy to create square and landscape videos.
 Landscape videos now play naturally in IGTV.
 Square videos, however, will be cropped.
 So check out the next section to learn more about how to crop a square video to play in IGTV.